Gurakala-kavya/student-management-system/README.md

 ## Student Management System
--This is a Java-based application that performs CRUD operations on student data using JDBC and PostgreSQL.
+This is a Java-based application that performs CRUD operations on student data using JDBC and PostgreSQL.
 It allows users to add, update, delete, and view student records efficiently.

 ## 💻 Technologies Used
 - Java